 Portia is a clever-witted person whose main delight seems to be in mocking and making fun of others’ foolishness.
 She is seemingly a person whose self-loathing and lack of self-respect becomes a rationale for loathing and disrespecting others.
 She spends the rest of the scene belittling and making fun of her prospective suitors.
 So much for Portia’s Christian humility.

 Scene Three: Shylock.
 Shylock’s first words illustrate his character as a man who feels unjustly oppressed but who is generally able to control his anger.
 “Three thousand ducats, well” he says when Bassano proposes that Shylock loan him money for Bassano’s Portia venture with Antonio as the guarantor of the loan.
-That little word “well” is a telling piece of self-control.
+That little word “well” is a telling piece of self-control on Shylock’s part.

 Despite this insult, and maybe because of it, Shylock decides to loan the money to Bassano without any interest owing.
 He states his intention of thereby shaming Antonio for defaming him.
 Shylock’s only condition is that Antonio pledge a pound of his own flesh as bond for repayment of the loan’s principal.
 Both Shylock and Antonio treat this as a playful jest and agree to the terms.
 There is at this point no expectation that Antonio will not be able to repay to loan once one of his ships comes in.
 As Antonio himself is forced to admit, Shylock is behaving with Christian charity.
 In this scene, Shylock shows that, unlike Antonio and Portia, self-respect and the respect of others are more important to him than money.